 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-How To Clean Up WordPress Post Installation
+How To Clean Up A New WordPress Installation

 After your new WordPress installation is complete, log into your WordPress administration area …